 Incorporating active listening techniques, such as paraphrasing for clarity, not interrupting, and providing feedback, I’m able to engage in more meaningful dialogues.
 These strategies not only show respect for the speaker but also prevent potential biases from tainting the conversation.

 Cultivating a growth mindset and being open to change is fundamental in embracing alternative viewpoints and fostering healthy, prejudice-free communication channels.
-By acknowledging the rich tapestry of verbal behavior and the value of diversity, these techniques contribute to breaking down barriers and allowing intercultural communication to flourish.
+By acknowledging the rich tapestry of verbal behaviour and the value of diversity, these techniques contribute to breaking down barriers and allowing intercultural communication to flourish.

 Listening, empathy, and a commitment to growth are key aspects that facilitate the dismantling of prejudice barriers, encouraging a more inclusive and understanding environment for all.

-Successful Communication Amid Prejudice Barrier
+Successful Communication Amid Prejudice Barriers

 Story 1: Bridging the Communication Gap between Different Ethnicities